-Every year, Australia produces around 7.3 million tonnes of food waste across the supply and consumption chain.
+Every year, food waste in Australia amounts to around 7.3 million tons across the supply and consumption chain.
 This costs the Australian economy around $20-$25 billion a year.
-The environmental cost is also said to be high, with food wastage in Australia accounting for approximately 5% of the national greenhouse gas emissions.
+The environmental cost is also said to be high, with food wastage in Australia accounting for approximately five percent of the national greenhouse gas emissions.

 Stop Food Waste

 The number of Australians experiencing food insecurity increased to 28% in 2020 due to COVID-19 and were mainly younger people.
-Fruit and vegetables that do not meet specifications required by retailers are mostly thrown away, some of which are of high enough quality to feed vulnerable Australians.
-Thus to stop food waste methods had to be adopted.
-The wastage is also hurting those Australian farmers who have spent time and resources to produce crops.
+Fruit and vegetables that do not meet specifications required by retailers are mostly thrown away, some of which is of high enough quality to feed vulnerable Australians.
+The wastage also hurts Australian farmers who have spent time and resources producing crops.

-This is why strategic ways to avoid food waste in Australia are so important for sustaining life.
+This is why a strategic way to avoid food waste in Australia is so important for sustaining life.
 Moreover, this will help the nation cope with upcoming food shortages in years.

 The Challenge

-Globally, approximately one billion tonnes of food produced for human consumption goes to waste each year.
-Australian food wastage statistics revealed that $20 billion is lost to the economy through food waste and about 2.2 million tonnes of food go to waste each year.
+Globally, approximately one billion tons of food produced for human consumption goes to waste each year.
+Australian food wastage statistics revealed that $20 billion is lost to the economy through food waste, and about 2.2 million tons of food goes to waste each year.

-The Australian Government is investing over $10 million to support research on reducing waste through organizations such as Cooperative Research Centers, Food and Agribusiness Growth Centre, and Agricultures Australia.
-These organizations support each other to develop higher-value products from converted or retrieved food waste.
+The Australian Government is investing over $10 million to support research on reducing waste through organisations such as Cooperative Research Centres, Food and Agribusiness Growth Centre and AgriFutures Australia.
+These organisations support each other to develop higher-value products from converted or retrieved food waste.

 Battling The Challenge

-About $1 million will be used to create an independent organization that will develop an implementation plan that recommends specific actions that can be undertaken to reduce Australian food waste.
+About $1 million will be used to create an independent organization that will develop an implementation plan that recommends specific actions that can be undertaken to reduce food waste in Australia.
 The government will also create a voluntary commitment program that focuses on commercial and industrial food waste.

 $370,000 in funding will go toward the establishment of a National Food Waste Baseline, which will be used to monitor waste levels and track the nation’s progress toward its 2030 goal.